At times, our experience in Egypt so far had been hard, as told in Egypt – Part 1.

 The Nubian people are spread between Egypt to the north and Sudan to the south.
 They tend to live in villages, on islands in the Nile, amongst themselves, in buildings made with mud bricks.
 We toured the village and had dinner prepared by a local family on the roof of their home.
 The meal was among the best we had in Egypt, rich with flavors, textures, and colors.
 It was a real treat.

 At 5 am the following morning we started our long bus ride to Abu Simbel temple.
-Our first stop was at a gate with lots of other buses a little before 6 am, we were all waiting for the road to open.
+After a short ride, our bus stopped at a gate with lots of other buses all waiting until 6 am for the road to open.
 We were told we would convoy but the 3-hour drive quickly devolved into every vehicle going as fast as they wanted.
 The main temple was constructed by Ramses II and it is very impressive, with 4 very large statues of Ramses seated outside.

 There is a second, smaller temple to his favorite wife Nefertiti.
 The front features 2 standing statues of her and 4 of him.
 It’s good to be the king, boy did this guy have an ego.
 The temple is next to Lake Aswan, which extends into Sudan, with beautiful and reasonably well-preserved inscriptions and pictures inside.
 It was worth the early rise and long bus ride, although flying would have been better.